Six years have swiftly flown by! Did you feel it pass? Were there some lessons that were etched in your heart?

 Rodney was working on his doctoral degree through Liberty University and had to make a March campus trip to Lynchburg, VA without me.
 I wondered what God had instore for all this pain!

 After a round of steroids, I was able to hobble to the bathroom.
 But then on April 2, 2015, I received a phone call from my brother.
 My dad was gone.
 No chance to say goodbye, he was gone.
 Rodney, who was at work, was only a minute away.
-I’m not sure how, but within two hours, we were loaded and left for the drive to Louisiana.
+I’m not sure how, but within two hours, we were loaded and left for the 18-hour drive home to Louisiana.
 God had written out precisely the timing and the provisions with every stroke of His pen; the marveling at my dad’s homegoing reflected all that the Lord had orchestrated!
 The unknown timing is much like the Second Coming of Christ (Acts 1:7, NKJV), “and He said to them, ‘It is not for you to know times or seasons which the Father has put in His own authority.’”

 Unfortunately, while waiting to see the specialist and taking another round of steroids, I developed a pout of Vertigo that my patient, caring husband saw me through.
 On Mother’s Day, I sat on the couch recovering from such a wicked ordeal as vertigo presents itself, waiting on my daughter (our youngest) and her husband, who had phoned earlier asking if it was a good time for them to visit.

 As my youngest, walked around to face me, I will never forget her glowing appearance.
 She held a picture of a sonogram; Rodney and I were again going to be grandparents.
 I can’t tell you what all passed through my mind: “I’m an invalid; my oldest daughter will not get to have the first ‘born’ grandchild,” on and on my thoughts raced.
 How could I be happy?
 “Lord, I want to hold that grandbaby and be a help!”